Unk404j/Ikemen-Sense/README.md

 Some screenpacks, fonts, or assets may fall under different licenses.
 Certain non-code assets are licensed under CC-BY 3.0.

 > ⚠️ **Disclaimer**: I'm still learning and exploring programming.
 If some assets or attributions are incorrect or incomplete, I sincerely apologize and will correct them upon request or discovery.

 ---

 *Project initiated by [Unk404j](https://github.com/Unk404j), driven by curiosity, passion, and guided by AI.*

 See [License.txt](License.txt) for more details.

+This project is an experimental fork by a beginner in game development.
+If any license has been miscredited, please accept our apologies.
+We’re working to improve and learn with every step.